ZalozbaDev/speech_recognition_language_modeling/cfg_word_classes/README.md

 * dLabPro script "grm2ofst.xtp" for grammar conversion UASR to OpenFST
 * python script "grmmerge.py" which executes conversion and merging
 * bash script "generate_plots.sh" to visualize all word class files as .pdf
+* bash script "evaluate_results.sh" for evaluation of recognition output

 Running: